miphale/webpack-simple-poc/readme.md

 # Simple webpack, bootstrap project

-This an 'I am bnored and wanted to playaroudn with javascript without going crazy' project.
-I setup using bootstrap, vanilla router, handlebars.
-Backend it's consuming the [countries rest api](https://restcountries.com)
+This an 'I am bored and wanted to play around with javascript without going crazy' project.
+It's setup using bootstrap, vanilla router, handlebars.
+We are consuming the [countries rest api](https://restcountries.com)

 # Code guide
 1. wtpapi.js: This is where the calls to the countries api is made.
 I centralised the api calls just for control.
 It's geared to